pjenness/BlaireDelanneCom/blaire-timeline-reference.md

 - **2025 January 5**: Posted about decision to leave Auckland for Martinborough
 - **2025 January 10**: Reflection on luxury travel focus
 - **2025 February 10**: First impressions of Martinborough (restaurants, town square, streets named after cities)
-- **2025 March 25**: Started side hustle with TheDriftAgentic as "Aesthetic Producer"
+- **2025 March 25**: Started side hustle with The Drift Agentic as "Aesthetic Producer"
 - **2025 May 12**: Fully settled in Martinborough, working with local vineyards

 ## Career Evolution